Search

 The five key objectives of the project include:

-1. Quality facility and community-based HIV and TB prevention services provided at scale within the East Central region.
+1. Quality facility and community-based HIV and TB prevention services are provided at scale within the East Central region.

-2. Quality, targeted, high yield, facility and community-based HIV testing, and counseling services provided at scale.
+2. Quality, targeted, high-yield, facility and community-based HIV testing and counseling services provided at scale.

 3. All diagnosed people living with HIV and TB are promptly initiated on treatment.